 Partial dependences between the input and the result of a function can be captured by using the incremental exploration technique.
 As an example consider the function f shown in Figure 1.
 The function checks whether x is positive or not and returns fy(y) or fz(z).
 Thus the result of the function depends on an approximation of x (its sign) and on either y or z.
-The memoized version mf captures this by first checking if x' is positive or not and then exposing the underlying value of y' or z' accordingly.
-Consequently, the result will depend on the sign of x' and on either y' or z'.
-Thus if mf is called with parameters (1, 5, 7) first and then (2, 5, 3), the result will be found in the memo the second time, because when x' is positive the result depends only on y'.
-Note that mif construct used in this example is just a special case of the more general mcase construct.
+The memoized version f captures this by first checking if f is positive or not and then exposing the underlying value of f or f accordingly.
+Consequently, the result will depend on the sign of f and on either f or f if f is called with parameters f first and then f is positive the result will be found in the memo the second time, because when f is positive the result depends only on f is not that f construct used in this example is just a special case of the more general f makes f to f the function f that f is positive the result depends only on f is not that f the function f is f to f the function f that f is f the function f that f is f that f is f the function f that f is f th

 A critical issue for efficient memoization is the implementation of memo tables along with lookup and update operations on them.
 In our framework we support expected constant time memo table lookup and update operations by representing memo tables using hashing.
-To do this, we require that the underlying type τ of a modal type $!\tau$ be an indexable type.
+To do this, we require that the underlying type τ of a modal type ! τ be an indexable type.
 An indexable type is associated with an injective function, called an index function, that maps each value of that type to a unique integer; this integer is called the index of the value.
 The uniqueness property of the indices for a given type ensures that two values are equal if and only if their indices are equal.
 In our framework, equality is only defined for indexable types.
 This enables us to implement memo tables as hash tables keyed by branches consisting of indices.